TB1684/TB1684.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I am an inspired data scientist with experience in Python programming.
+I specialize in machine learning techniques, and data wrangling.
+I love working on projects together, so feel free to reach out for collaboration!”